Army tops Navy 20-17 in first OT game in 123 rivalry games

 AP Sports Writer

+Hall’s push toward the end zone in the second overtime — and first OT game in Army-Navy history — resulted in a fumble that Army recovered.
+The Black Knights went from potentially playing for a tie to simply playing for a winning score.

+“Somehow, the ball got loose and we hit that thing when we needed to,” Army coach Jeff Monken said.

-PHILADELPHIA (AP) — Navy’s Anton Hall Jr. lost a fumble at the goal line in the second overtime and that helped set up Quinn Maretzki’s game-winning 39-yard field goal as Army beat The Midshipmen 20-17 on Saturday night in the first OT game in the 123 games of the rivalry series.
+Quinn Maretzki kicked the game-winning 39-yard field goal after he had sent the game into overtime with a 37-yarder late in the fourth quarter and led Army past The Midshipmen 20-17 on Saturday night in the first OT game in the 123 matchups of “America’s Game.”

+“It’s obviously a big moment, but I try my best to put that aside,” Maretzki said.
+“Just being able to block everything out, (my teammates) just made that job so easy for me.
+So I just had to go out there and not even really think.”

+Hall — who earlier raced 77 yards for a TD and 10-7 lead — coughed up the ball as he plunged toward the end zone and stood crestfallen as Maretzki prepared to kick the winner.
+Hall dropped to the ground as the kick sailed through the uprights and he was consoled by teammate Amin Hassan.
+But the fullback’s fumble forced by Austin Hill and recovered by defensive lineman Nate Smith will forever be etched on the highlight reel of game-changing plays in the series.

+Navy coach Ken Niumatalolo stood hunched on the sideline and could not stomach to watch the final field goal.

+“What do you tell them when you get your heart broken,” Niumatalolo said.
+“We were in the driver’s seat.
+We were feeling pretty good.
+Unfortunately, the game slipped out of our hands.”

-There wasn’t much offense throughout the game until the waning moments of regulation when Maretzki kicked a 37-yarder with 1:53 left to tie the game at 10-all.
+The offense was stagnant throughout the game until the waning moments of regulation when Maretzki kicked the 37-yarder with 1:53 left to tie the game at 10-all.

 A thrilling overtime followed.